Halpern Acceleration of the Inexact Proximal Point Method of Rockafellar: Abstract

 \section{Abstract}

 This paper investigates a Halpern acceleration of the inexact proximal point method for solving maximal monotone inclusion problems in Hilbert spaces.
-The proposed Halpern inexact proximal point method (HiPPM) is shown to be globally convergent, and a unified framework is developed to analyze its worst-case convergence rate.
-Under mild summability conditions on the inexactness tolerances, HiPPM achieves an $\mathcal{O}(1/k^{2})$ rate in terms of the squared fixed-point residual.
-Furthermore, under additional mild condition, the method retains a fast linear convergence rate.
-Building upon this framework, we further extend the acceleration technique to constrained convex optimization through the augmented Lagrangian formulation.
-In analogy to Rockafellar’s classical results, the resulting accelerated inexact augmented Lagrangian method inherits the convergence rate and complexity guarantees of HiPPM.
-The analysis thus provides a unified theoretical foundation for accelerated inexact proximal algorithms and their augmented Lagrangian extensions.
+The proposed Halpern inexact proximal point method (HiPPM) is shown to be globally convergent, and a unified framework is developed to analyze its worst-case convergence behavior.
+Under mild conditions on the inexactness tolerances, HiPPM achieves an $\mathcal{O}(1/k^{2})$ convergence rate in terms of the squared fixed-point residual.
+Moreover, under additional well-studied regularity conditions, the method attains a fast linear convergence rate.
+Building on this framework, we further extend the Halpern acceleration to the inexact augmented Lagrangian method for constrained convex optimization.
+In the spirit of Rockafellar’s classical results, the resulting accelerated inexact augmented Lagrangian method inherits the convergence rate and iteration complexity guarantees of HiPPM.
+Numerical experiments are provided to support the theoretical findings.
 6 true pt \textbf{Key words}: proximal point method, Halpern acceleration, inexactness, global convergence, rate of convergence.
-12 true pt \textbf{AMS subject classification}: 90C30
+12 true pt \textbf{AMS subject classification}: 90C25, 90C30, 68Q25